-- 5.10 The Trustee agreed that from April 2006, AVC contributions should be invested alongside the defined contribution section assets.
-In addition, the Trustee currently has AVC arrangements with Clerical Medical Investment Group, Woolwich, Norwich Union and Friends Life. - 5.11 The Trustee reviews these arrangements regularly having regard to their performance, the objectives and investment advice.
+- 5.10 The Trustee agreed that from April 2006, AVC contributions should be invested alongside the DC section assets.
+In addition, the Trustee currently has AVC arrangements with Clerical Medical and Aviva. - 5.11 The Trustee reviews these arrangements from time to time as needed, having regard to their performance, the objectives and investment advice.

-6 Risks
+6. Risks

-6.1 The Trustee has considered the following risks for the DB section with regard to its investment policy and the Scheme's liabilities, and considered ways of managing/monitoring these risks:
+6.1 The Trustee has considered the following risks to the DB section with regard to its investment policy and the Scheme's liabilities and has considered ways of managing/monitoring these risks.

 Risk versus the liabilities The Trustee will monitor and review the investment strategy with respect to the liabilities in conjunction with each actuarial valuation.
 The investment strategy will be set with consideration to the appropriate level of risk required for the funding strategy as set out in the Scheme's Statement of Funding Principles.
 Covenant risk The creditworthiness of the employer and the size of the pension liability relative to the employer's earnings are monitored on a regular basis.
 The appropriate level of investment risk is considered with reference to the strength of the employer covenant.
-Solvency and mismatching The risk is addressed through the asset allocation strategy and ongoing triennial actuarial valuations.
+Solvency and mismatching This risk is addressed through the asset allocation strategy and ongoing triennial actuarial valuations.
 The Trustee is aware that the asset allocation required to minimise the volatility of the solvency position may be different from that which would minimise the volatility on the Scheme's funding basis.
 Asset allocation risk The asset allocation is detailed in the Scheme's Summary of Investment Arrangements and is monitored on a regular basis by the Trustee.
 Liquidity risk The Scheme invests in assets such that there is a sufficient allocation to liquid investments that can be converted into cash at short notice given the Scheme's cashflow requirements.
-The Scheme's administrators assess the level of cash held in order to limit the impact of the cashflow requirements on the investment policy.
+The Scheme's administrators assess the level of cash held in order to limit the impact of cashflow requirements on the investment policy.
+Collateral risk The Scheme has implemented a Liability Driven Investment ("LDI") portfolio, which aims to mitigate some of the risk arising from the liabilities' exposure to interest rate and inflation movements.
+Due to the use of leverage in the LDI portfolio, there may be times when the LDI manager requires additional funds to be paid into the portfolio.
+The Scheme holds a portion of its assets in a collateral pool, which can be used to meet such a request for additional funds.
+The amount held within the collateral pool is monitored on a regular basis.

-6.2 For the DC section, the member bears the investment and benefit conversion risk and the individual investment requirements will vary, particularly between members of different ages.
-The Trustee, having been advised by the Advisor, believes that the decision to offer members the funds as detailed in the Scheme's Summary of Investment Arrangements will help members to control the risks identified below:
+6.2 For the DC section, the member bears the investment and benefit conversion risk and individual investment requirements will vary, particularly between members of different ages.
+The Trustee, having been advised by the Advisor, believes that the decision to offer members access to the funds detailed in the Scheme's Summary of Investment Arrangements will help members to control the risks identified below.